nicolasmaclean/Personal-Site/docs/_posts/before-your-eyes/index.md

 Finally, we have animations.
 These can be extremely time-consuming to import manually.
 Assembling animation clips from sprites out of spritesheets, then placing clips into however many animators you need is horrible.
 We had 4 characters, each with their own animation clips (that changed between levels), so this just killed us.
 It took way too long to assemble the animations.

-{% include video.html type="project" name="animation-workflow.mp4" class="pc-100 no-side-margin img-center" caption="This is an example of a character animation import, in less than a minute!" %}
+{% include video.html type="post" name="animation-workflow.mp4" class="pc-100 no-side-margin img-center" caption="This is an example of a character animation import, in less than a minute!" %}

 Now, spritesheets for animations are denoted with the `AS_` prefix along with their frame count and name (`AS_##_level-name`).
 The spritesheet is sliced in the pre-processing, similar to the `SS_` spritesheet.
 After all assets have gone through post-processing, spritesheets with the `AS_` prefix are processed once more.
 The sprites that have been cutout are then assembled into an animation clip with the specified framerate and saved as an asset in the project.